EDUC5535 Professional Practice A Secondary

 - Conditions for Professional Practice units:

-(1) A current Department of Education National Police History Check and a Working with Children Clearance must be presented before any student undertakes professional practice in schools.
+(1) A current Department of Education Nationally Coordinated Criminal History Check (NCCHC) and a Working with Children Clearance must be presented before any student undertakes professional practice in schools.
 If a clearance is not given a student must approach the Department of Education for permission to proceed (see Professional requirements).
-Students are required to read, sign and adopt the Graduate Studies of Education (GSE) Professional Code of Conduct.
+Students are required to read, sign and adopt the Graduate School of Education (GSE) Professional Code of Conduct.

 (2) Students must gain a pass grade on assessments in core and curriculum units in which they are concurrently enrolled.